 2009 – ITT Federal Services Corporation was renamed ITT Systems Corporation.

 2010 – ITT Federal Services International Corporation and ITT Systems Division were merged into ITT Systems Corporation.
 Historically, ITT Systems Division, an unincorporated operating division of ITT Corporation, was responsible for the management, provision of resources, and operational performance of ITT Federal Services International Corporation, a wholly-owned subsidiary of ITT Corporation.

 2011 – On October 31, 2011, ITT Corporation conducted a tax-free spin-off of its defense segment resulting in an independent publicly traded company, Exelis Inc. After the spin-off, ITT Systems Corporation became a wholly-owned subsidiary of Exelis Inc. On January 1, 2012, ITT Systems Corporation changed its name to Exelis Systems Corporation.

 2012 – ITT Systems Corporation was renamed Exelis Systems Corporation.

 2012 – Moved the WSOTS and the SGRS business area, which includes programs such as the Deep Space Network, Pacific Missile Range Facility, SENSOR, Spaceport, NASA Wallops Range Operation Center, SCNS subcontract and the Spacelift Range Systems Contract (SLRSC), to Information Systems.

-2014 – Exelis Inc. spun off its Missions Systems Division, which included ITT Systems Corporation.
+2014 – Exelis Inc. spun off its Missions Systems Division, which included Exelis Systems Corporation.
 The spin-off created Vectrus, Inc., a publicly traded company, on September 27, 2014.
-ITT Systems Corporation was renamed Vectrus Systems Corporation, a subsidiary of Vectrus, Inc.
+Exelis Systems Corporation was renamed Vectrus Systems Corporation, a subsidiary of Vectrus, Inc.